📖 "Returning" - The companion book is now live on Publishizer! Support the campaign →

 What is Adaptable Discipline?

-"Discipline isn't willpower.
+"Discipline isn't perfection;

 You didn't lose discipline.
 You lost momentum.
 Maybe it was burnout.
 Or stress.
 Or just life reshuffling your priorities.